 - videos (open captioned and audio described versions of Computer Access: In Our Own Words and World Wide Access: Accessible Web Design)

-- handouts (Working Together: People with Disabilities and Computer Technology, World Wide Access: Accessible Web Design, Web Accessibility: Guidelines for Administrators (optional), and Student Abilities Profile (optional)
+- handouts (Working Together: People with Disabilities and Computer Technology, World Wide Access: Accessible Web Design, and Web Accessibility: Guidelines for Administrators (optional)